BenjaminRoth18/weather-app/README.md

 ---

 ## What it is
-I was working with NativeScript the last few weeks and I finally decided to create a small app using a online weather service.
+I was working with NativeScript the last few weeks and finally decided to create a small app using a online weather service.

 ### Features